timescale/docs.timescale.com-content/api.md

 Removes data chunks whose time range falls completely before (or after) a specified time, operating either across all hypertables or for a specific one.
-Shows a list of the chunks that were dropped in the same style as the `show_chunks` [function][show chunks].
+Shows a list of the chunks that were dropped, in the same style as the `show_chunks` [function][show chunks].

 Chunks are defined by a certain start and end time.
 If `older_than` is